Ozempic breasts: signs, causes, prevention, and treatment

 Bottom line

-Ozempic can alter breast size, shape, and firmness.
+Ozempic can cause rapid weight loss, which may alter breast size, shape, and firmness.
 While these changes are common, there are still ways to manage or address them.
 Here's what to keep in mind:

-• While it’s not always possible to completely avoid breast changes, certain lifestyle habits can help prevent Ozempic breasts.
+• It’s not always possible to completely avoid breast changes, but certain lifestyle habits can help prevent Ozempic breasts.
 These include targeted strength training, a nutritious diet, adequate hydration, and a skincare routine centered on specific topical treatments like retinoids.

 • If you're uncomfortable with any changes you're experiencing, talk to your healthcare provider to help guide your next steps.
 Nonsurgical body contouring treatments or breast surgery may provide more balance, shape, and firmness for those with significant breast changes.